 Pharmacist Certification and Diploma Programs

-Pharmacy technician diploma programs teach the methods used to store and label medications, mix medical substances, fill simple prescriptions and notate patients' medical records.
-Diploma programs for pharmacy technicians typically include both classroom instruction and supervised clinical experience.
-Students learn to operate medical equipment to mix medical compounds, form pills, fill capsules and compose liquids.
-Programs also instruct students on relevant medical terminology and often on medical billing techniques as well.
-People interested in becoming full-fledged pharmacists need to complete a Doctor of Pharmacy (Pharm.D.) degree program.
+While a Doctor of Pharmacy (Pharm.D.) is a minimum requirement for full pharmacists, students wishing to complete a shorter curriculum will find that many schools offer diploma programs in the related field of pharmacy technology.
+Pharmacy technology diplomas prepare students for work as pharmacy technicians, pharmacist's assistants and other entry-level positions.
+Pharmacy technician programs teach the methods used to store and label medications, mix medical substances, fill simple prescriptions and notate patients' medical records.
+Through a combination of classroom instruction and supervised clinical experience, students learn to operate medical equipment to mix medical compounds, form pills, fill capsules and compose liquids, as well as teaching relevant medical terminology and billing techniques as well.

 - Pharmaceutical technology